 Numerous steps have been taken to ensure school safety and prevent such incidents in response to acts of mass violence.
 These initiatives include recommendations for tougher gun control laws, crisis response methods, and school safety measures.
-There is a continuous discussion regarding these policies' efficacy in decreasing gun violence and preventing acts of mass violence.
+There is a continuous discussion regarding these policies' efficacy in decreasing gun violence and preventing acts of mass violence

 Positive behavioral interventions and supports (PBIS), Response to Intervention (RTI), and other Multi-Tier Systems and Supports (MTSS) have been used in recent years to improve academic and behavioral outcomes as well as school climate and student engagement.
 These strategies may also have an impact on lowering school violence.
 Through the implementation of research-based instructional and behavioral interventions, informed by data-based decision-making and the distribution of students across three tiers, PBIS uses a tiered framework to improve the behavioral and academic outcomes of students.
-High-quality classroom instruction, screening, and group interventions are implemented in Tier 1 schools; focused interventions are implemented in Tier 3 schools.
+High-quality classroom instruction, screening, and group interventions are implemented in Tier 1 schools; focused interventions are implemented in Tier 2 schools; intense interventions and thorough evaluation are implemented in Tier 3 schools.
 Implementing RTI has improved academic outcomes (such as reading and writing) as well as school atmosphere and student behavior.